 - Invest in your own financial education to develop positive financial habits that will help you manage your money well.
 Start today by applying for the Truth About Money’s online financial education course.
 It is free of charge to successful applicants and teaches you how to manage your debt and save.

 - Have protection in place for unforeseen life events so you don’t fall into debt or find yourself in financial difficulty if something happens.
-This includes emergency savings, life, disability and dread disease insurance, income protection, and car, home, and home contents insurance.
+This includes emergency savings, life, disability, dread disease insurance and car, home, and home contents insurance.

 Start small but start today!